VfL Wolfsburg: Retired numbers

+Following the death of Junior Malanda in 2015, the club retired the number 19 shirt.
+Subsequently, individual players have been nominated by the club to wear that number in his honour.
+In the 2019–20 season, Kevin Mbabu wore it, followed by Lovro Majer, and then Jesper Lindstrøm.

 VfL Wolfsburg II squad

 Women's section

 The women's team have won a treble of Bundesliga, DFB Pokal and the UEFA Women's Champions League in 2012–13.
 They defended their Champions League title in 2014.